Thelukepet/course/assignments/A3-open-data.md

 Take a look at the fragments of example code in the notebook.

-Then analyze the data and try to answer the question TODO
+Then analyze the data and try to answer questions about the different quarters in the city;
+e.g., ask yourself which quarter has the highest income, which quarter has the largest number of young people, where do the families live, etc. Can you determine the average age in the quarter where the highest number of events take place?

+Hints:
+* BAG is the Dutch national "basic registration" of addresses and buildings
+* You could match addresses by string or by their location (x,y)-coordinates
+* ...

 **When you get stuck, use Piazza to find help from your fellow students and/or me!**